andreasvc/disco-dop/docs/discodop.rst

-                :'replace': use morphological information as preterminal label :'between': insert node with morphological information between POS tag and word, e.g., (DET (sg.def the)) --lemmas        insert node with lemma between word and POS tag.
+                :'replace': use morphological information as preterminal label :'between': insert node with morphological information between POS tag and word, e.g., (DET (sg.def the)) --lemmas=x      :'no' (default): do not use lemmas.
+                :'add': concatenate lemmas to terminals, e.g., word/lemma :'replace': use lemma instead of terminals
---ensureroot=x  add root node labeled 'x' to trees if not already present.
+                :'between': insert node with lemma between POS tag and word, e.g., (NN (man men)) --ensureroot=x  add root node labeled 'x' to trees if not already present.
 --factor=<left|right>
                 specify left- or right-factored binarization [default: right].